Daniel Shumba

-Daniel Kuzozvirava Shumba is a former Zimbabwe Army colonel and businessman; he came back into active politics and rose to Masvingo Provincial Chairman and member of the Central Committee [(the highest organ)] of the ZANU-PF political party.
+Daniel Kuzozvirava Shumba is a former Zimbabwe Army colonel and businessman; he returned to active politics and rose to Masvingo Provincial Chairman and member of the Central Committee [(the highest organ)] of the ZANU-PF political party.
 He is a son of a founding member of ZANU, and had a strong political background.
 He underwent Zanla's basic military training at Chisamba, Zambia, in 1978 before continuing with his academics.
 Shumba's accolades extend to having served in the Special Forces (The Parachute Group) of the Zimbabwe National Army from 1983 to 1989.
-He established himself as a fearless fighter.

 In 2006, he was fired from the party in a falling-out over the unresolved issue of the Tsholotsho agenda.
 Later in that year, he announced the creation of his own party, the United People's Party.
-The Tsholotsho issue has since been found to have been a fallacy.
 He did not run in the 2008 Zimbabwean presidential election, but went on to win an order in the Supreme Court of Zimbabwe.

-In September 2009, Dr Daniel Shumba resigned from opposition politics and rejoined Zanu-PF.
-He was a highly respected and well regarded member of the Zanu-PF party, and represent it and won in Masvingo Urban constituency, in the July 2013 National Elections.
-Dr Daniel Shumba was a member of Zanu-PF"s highest organ, the Central Committee, and was appointed (in December, 2014) Deputy Secretary for Transport and Welfare, in the Zanu-PF's Politburo.
+In September 2009, Shumba resigned from opposition politics and rejoined Zanu-PF.
+He won in Masvingo Urban constituency, in the July 2013 National Elections.Shumba was a member of Zanu-PF"s highest organ, the Central Committee, and was appointed (in December 2014) Deputy Secretary for Transport and Welfare, in the Zanu-PF's Politburo.

-It had become clear that Dr Daniel Shumba's principled position on the broader issues of national policy, corruption, and constitutionalism created serious conflicts within the Zanu PF system.
-He left Zanu PF in December 2017 following the coup, leading to the formation of the United Democratic Alliance (UDA).
-Dr Daniel Shumba is the founding President of the UDA.
-He contested the highly controversial July 30, 2018 Presidential elections.
+Shumba left Zanu PF in December 2017 following the coup, leading to the formation of the United Democratic Alliance (UDA).
+Shumba is the founding President of the UDA.
+He contested the controversial 30 July 2018 Presidential elections.
 He was a Respondent in the Constitutional Court Application challenging the results of Presidential election.
-His Party's manifesto and national turnaround strategies are said to be unmatched in terms of both content and process ownership.